-(Best Real Driving Experience — $$$)
+(Best real driving experience — $$$)

 Why it’s great: If you are looking to mimic a real driving experience, look no further than the Kidzone Motorcycle!
 This motorcycle is great for both indoors and outdoors and has enough get-up-and-go to ride around the neighborhood and visit friends.
 With a 3-wheel design to prevent tipping over and anti-slip wheels, even the most nervous parents can rest easy.

 Kids are sure to love the realistic key switch, accelerator pedal, forward and reverse capabilities, storage trunk, LED headlight, and a horn.
-It comes with a rechargeable battery that can be used for 1-2 hours after charged.
+It comes with a rechargeable battery that can be used for 1-2 hours after charging.